g-mark/custom-nginx-vapor/README.md

 #### Heroku setup

 1. Create an app
-2. Add my fancy custom buildback, a fork of the Heroku official NGiNx buildpack:
+2. Add my fancy custom buildpack, a fork of the Heroku official NGiNx buildpack:
    [heroku-buildpack-nginx-vapor](https://github.com/g-mark/heroku-buildpack-nginx-vapor)
    `https://github.com/g-mark/heroku-buildpack-nginx-vapor`
    Why a custom buildpack?
 I wanted one that was built to work with Vapor out of the box.